Maddious/RiTA-DiscordBot/README.md

 ## New in 1.1.8
 * Various Security vulnerabilities fixed.
+* Various Spelling mistakes in ReadMe have been corrected.

 ## New in 1.1.7
 * Setup on a Raspberry Pi Section.